Natural Rubber Price Trends and Forecast

 According to data recently released by the SNCP (Syndicat National du Caoutchouc et des Polymères), prices for rubber products continued to rise during the second half of the year.
 Prices for natural and synthetic base material continued to rise in January, according to the French rubber industry group.

 In this market, SNCP's RSS3 grade tracker indicated a year-on-year price recovery to 181.88 EUR cents/kg in January 2022.
-The RSS3 pricing trends showed a substantial improvement in the first month of Covid-hit 2021, when prices approached the 150 EUR cents/kg barrier, albeit they remained much lower than the above 200 EUR cents/kg prices seen a year ago.
+The RSS3 pricing trend showed a substantial improvement in the first month of Covid-hit 2021, when prices approached the 150 EUR cents/kg barrier, albeit they remained much lower than the above 200 EUR cents/kg prices seen a year ago.

 For First, Second and Third Quarters of 2021